 We will not know the number of assistantships available to next year's students until our admissions offers are sent out during the middle of the spring semester.

 Visiting the department

 You are welcome to visit the department to find out more about our programs.
-Department informational sessions will be held noon to 1pm on the following Mondays: 4/1/2019.
+Department informational sessions will be held noon to 1pm this fall (dates TBD).
 We are located in room 150 of the Walter Schroeder Health and Education Complex, 560 N. 16th Street.
 See our campus map We are building number 29.
 Please contact Coreen via email or (414) 288-5730 to let us know you are interested in visiting or would like someone to contact you.

 Marquette's Graduate School also holds open houses.
 The next one is TBD.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School website.